dreamflyforever/fos/README.md

 Contributions:
 ==============
 This software was written by Shanjin Yang.
+License: GPL.
-License: GPL Any question please contract me by <sjyangv0@gmail.com>.
+Any question please contact me by <sjyangv0@qq.com>.